padde/jump.vim/README.md

 ### `:Jco`

-Equivalent to Autojump's 'jco' command – open directory in system file explorer, limit search to subdirectories of the current working directory.
+Equivalent to Autojump's 'jco' command – open directory in system file explorer, limiting the search to subdirectories of the current working directory.

 ### `:Cd`